Karen Civil

-Karen Civil (born November 8, 1984) also known as "KC", is an American music executive and digital media marketing strategist.
+Karen Civil (born November 8, 1984) also known as "KC", is a Haitian American music executive and digital media marketing strategist.
 She gained attention for creating and running Weezythanxyou.com, a website where the rapper Lil Wayne published letters to his fans while he was incarcerated at Rikers Island.

 Early life and education

 Civil grew up in a Haitian-American family in Elizabeth, New Jersey.
 She attended Elizabeth High School, then Union County College in New Jersey.
 She received an online degree from Harvard Business School in 2019.

 Career

 Early career

 Civil began her media career in college, developing fan sites for actor J. D. Williams and The Backstreet Boys; the Backstreet Boys site came in third in a national competition and the Williams site put Civil in touch with the actor after Williams' lawyer sought her out.
 After graduating from high school, Civil entered community college but left to take an internship at radio station Hot 97 with DJ Funkmaster Flex in 2002, where she worked as a staff assistant; she also began working with The Diplomats to develop e-commerce for the group.
 Civil later moved to Asylum Records.